Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 <Lede>{frontmatter.description}</Lede>

-## Getting started

 Upgrading to Polaris v12 from v11 requires several automated and manual migrations of token, component, and component prop names that have been removed, replaced, or renamed.
 The bulk of migrations are automated using the [@shopify/polaris-migrator](/tools/polaris-migrator) CLI tool, with the edge cases handled by find and replace in your code editor using provided RegExpes.
-For each breaking change detailed below, migration scripts are scaffolded for you to paste into your terminal.
-Be sure to update the `<path>` placeholder in the commands to your own app's relevant path, e.g., `{app,packages}/**/*.{css,scss}`.
-You can reference the [recommended token migration workflow](#recommended-token-migration-workflow) or [glossary](#glossary) sections for additional migration support.
+You can reference the [recommended migration workflow](#migration-workflow) or [glossary](#glossary) sections for additional migration support.

 Not on v11 yet either?
 Check out our other [migration guides](https://github.com/Shopify/polaris/tree/main/documentation/guides) to get up to date.